Policy last updated

 Procedure for internal review

-1. If a person submits an Internal review application form (DOCX)External Link to the school, the principal must report this on eduSafe Plus as soon as is practicable, along with any supporting documentation or submissions received.
+- If a person submits an Internal review application form to the school, the principal must report this on eduSafe Plus as soon as is practicable, along with any supporting documentation or submissions received.

-2. The Internal Review Secretariat will be notified when eduSafe Plus has been updated and will provide the principal with advice about the internal review process, including how they can be involved with providing a submission or otherwise participating in the process.
+- The internal review secretariat will be notified when eduSafe Plus has been updated and will provide the principal with advice about the internal review process, including how they can be involved with providing a submission or otherwise participating in the process.
 The department will lead the internal review process independent of the school.

-5. Within the agreed period (28 days, or longer if an extension has been made), the Internal Review Secretariat must inform the applicant in writing of:
+- Within the agreed period (28 days, or longer if an extension has been made), the Internal Reviewer must make a decision.
+As soon as practicable after the decision has been made, the internal review secretariat will inform the applicant in writing of:

 A more detailed procedure will be published on this page at a later date.